rebase-energy/enflow/README.md

 cd enerflow
 pip install -e .
 ```

+## Ways to Contribute
+We welcome contributions from anyone interested in this project!
+Here are some ways to contribute to **enerflow**:

+* Create a new environment;
+* Create a new energy model (simulator, predictor, optimizer or agent);
+* Create a new objective function; or
+* Create an integration with another energy modelling framework.

+If you are interested in contributing, then feel free to join our [Community Slack](https://join.slack.com/t/rebase-community/shared_invite/zt-1dtd0tdo6-sXuCEy~zPnvJw4uUe~tKeA) so that we can discuss it.

 ## Contributors
 This project uses [allcontributors.org](https://allcontributors.org/) to recognize all contributors, including those that don't push code.